some-natalie/some-natalie/_posts/2025-01-06-big-container-images.md

 > "Do less" is quite good at reducing the size of each container.
 For build systems, it also improves the security posture by having less software in each image to inspect, patch, test, configure, etc.  Fewer tasks/people/systems with access to any given thing means a reduced attack surface and lower CVEs.
 >
-> 🧹 **Next up** - Tidying up your container builds with some simple changes that can make a big difference.  **Part 2: Tidy big builds** is coming soon.
+> 🧹 **Next up** - Tidying up your container builds with some simple changes that can make a big difference.
+[Part 2: Tidy big builds](../tidy-big-builds)
 {: .prompt-info}

 ---